Nagasaki45/MPC-reading-notes/week5/notes.md

 ## Bergman & Campbell 1971

-**Pimary auditory stream segregation and perception of order in rapid sequences of tones**
+**Primary auditory stream segregation and perception of order in rapid sequences of tones**

 ### Experiment 1